 Lei Day History

 Back in 1928, poet Don Blanding who was living in Hawaii, suggested the idea of Lei Day in a newspaper article.
 Star-Bulletin writer, Grace Tower Warden, followed up on it and coined the phrase, May Day is Lei Day.
 Here on Kauai, our celebration is credited to Irmalee and Walter Pomroy who started the first Lei Contest thirty four years ago.

 Several years ago the Malie Foundation Award for the Most Hawaiian lei went to our very own Pat Finberg.

 For over thirty years, Pat has been participating in the Kauai Museum Lei Day competition and winning awards.
 Through the years she has conducted workshops at the Kauai Museum and around the island.
-Pat’s halau traveled to Switzerland and Germany several years ago to perform hula.
+Pat’s halau has traveled to Switzerland and Germany to perform hula.
 Our congratulations to Pat for her dedication and hard work to preserve this art.

 If you would like to know what happens to all those beautiful lei, they are purchased at silent auction.

 To benefit the Kauai Museum you can bid on your favorite lei at the event.
 Our very own Cynthia Kaiminaauao, senior reservationist for Parrish Kauai, is often at the museum giving back to the community by donating her time.
 She creates and sells beautiful gardenia corsages as a museum fundraiser.
 A big Mahalo for her commitment to give back to the community.